Posts

 The Importance Of Runway Declared Distances

 These lengths and values are very important for aerodrome authority, Air Traffic Controllers of the airport and the Pilots.
-The main aim is to protect the safety and wellbeing of the crew and the passengers and achieve a successful takeoff and landing.
+The main aim is to protect the safety and wellbeing of the crew and the passengers.
+And achieve a successful takeoff and landing.

 There are various types of aircraft in several different categories and all of them have minimum requirements.
 An airline company has to fulfill these requirements to build a safe destination suitable for landing and taking off without risk.